vitorpavinato/AglyPoolseq/mappingPipeline/README.md

 * read_2 full path
 * name of sample
 * full path of output directory
+* number of cores to use (try 6 or 20 depending on you system)

 #### Output contained in the output directory under a folder named for the sample name
 * directory of fastq analysis for trimmed and untrimmed reads